-In order to effectuate the City of Philadelphia's legal responsibilities concerning requests of confidential information by City officers and employees, confidential information in the possession of City agencies relating to immigration status or other personal or private attributes should be disseminated only as follows.
+In order to effectuate the City of Trenton's legal responsibilities concerning requests of confidential information by City officers and employees, confidential information in the possession of City agencies relating to immigration status or other personal or private attributes should be disseminated only as follows.

-- As used herein "confidential information" shall mean any information obtained and maintained by a City agency relating to an individual's sexual orientation, status as a victim of domestic violence, status as a victim of sexual assault, status as a crime witness, receipt of public assistance, or immigration status, and shall include all information contained in any individual's income tax record. - No City officer or employee shall disclose confidential information unless: - a) such disclosure has been authorized in writing by the individual to whom such information pertains, in a language that he or she understands or if such individual is a minor or is otherwise not legally competent, by such individual's parent or legal guardian; or - b) such disclosure is required by law; or - c) such disclosure is to another City officer or employee and is necessary to fulfill the purpose or achieve the mission of any City agency; or - d) in the case of confidential information other than information relating to immigration status, such disclosure is necessary to fulfill the purpose or achieve the mission of any City agency; or - e) in the case of information relating to immigration status, (i) the individual to whom such information pertains is suspected by such officer or employee or such officer's or employee's agency if engaging in illegal activity, other than mere status as an undocumented alien, or (ii) the dissemination of such information is necessary to apprehend a person suspected of engaging in illegal activity, other than mere status as an undocumented alien, or (iii) such disclosure is necessary in the furtherance of an investigation of potential terrorist activity. - 3.
-A City officer or employee, other than law enforcement officers, shall not inquire about a person's immigration status unless such a person's immigration status is necessary for the determination of program, service or benefit eligibility. - a) Certain State or Federally funded Public Benefits programs partially administered by the City of Philadelphia may require that a person be a "qualified" immigrant in order access services. - (i) Examples of State or Federally funded Public Benefits programs partially administered by the City of Philadelphia include:
+1. As used herein "confidential information" shall mean any information obtained and maintained by a City agency relating to an individual's health status, sexual orientation, status as a victim of domestic violence, status as a victim of sexual assault, status as a crime witness, receipt of public assistance, or immigration status, and shall include all information contained in any individual's income tax record.

+- 2. No City officer or employee shall disclose confidential information unless: - a) such disclosure has been authorized in writing by the individual to whom such information pertains, in a language that he or she understands or if such individual is a minor or is otherwise not legally competent by such individual's parent or legal guardian; or - b) such disclosure is required by law; or - c) such disclosure is to another City officer or employee and is necessary to fulfill the purpose or achieve the mission of any City agency; or - d) in the case of confidential information other than information relating to immigration status, such disclosure is necessary to fulfill the purpose or achieve the mission of any City agency; or - e) in the case of information relating to immigration status, (i) the individual to whom such information pertains is suspected by such officer or employee or such officer's or employee's agency of engaging in illegal activity, other than mere status as an undocumented alien, or (ii) the dissemination of such information is necessary to apprehend a person suspected of engaging in illegal activity, other than mere status as an undocumented alien, or (iii) such disclosure is necessary in the furtherance of an investigation of potential terrorist activity. - 3.
+A City officer or employee, other than law enforcement officers, shall not inquire about a person's immigration status unless such a person's immigration status is necessary for the determination of program, service or benefit eligibility. - a) Certain State or Federally funded Public Benefits programs partially administered by the City of Trenton may require that a person be a "qualified" immigrant in order access services.

+Examples of State or Federally funded Public Benefits programs partially administered by the City of Trenton include:
-Temporary Assistance for Needy Families (TANF) General Assistance (GA) Medical Assistance (MA)

-Food Stamps (FS)
+Temporary Assistance for Needy Families (TANF) General Assistance (GA) Medical Assistance (MA) Food Stamps (FS)

 - b) Citizen children of undocumented parents have the same rights to public benefits as all other U.S. citizens.
 Undocumented parents may apply for their citizen children. - 4.
-A City officer or employee required to establish the identity of a person seeking City services shall accept as valid photo identification; - a.)
-A State issued drivers license or non-drivers license; or - b.)
-A photo consular identification issued by the Nation of a foreign national; or - c.)
-A valid passport. - 5.
-Law Enforcement Officers. - a.)
-Law enforcement officers shall not inquire about a person's immigration status upless investigating illegal activity other than mere status as an undocumented alien. - b.)
-Police officers and peace officers, including members of the Police Department and the Department of Correction, shall continue to cooperate with federal authorities in investigating and apprehending aliens suspected of criminal activity. - c.)
-It is the policy of the Philadelphia Police Department not to inquire about the immigration status of crime victims, witnesses, or others who call or approach the police seeking help.
+A City officer or employee required to establish the identity of a person seeking City services shall accept as valid photo identification. - a.)
+A State issued driver's license or non-driver's license; or - b.)
+A photo consular identification issued by the nation of a foreign national; or - c.)
+A valid passport.

+5. Law Enforcement Officers.

+- a.)
+Police officers shall not inquire about a person's immigration status unless investigating illegal activity other than mere status as an undocumented alien. - b.)
+Police officers shall continue to cooperate with federal authorities in investigating and apprehending aliens suspected of criminal activity. - c.)
+Police officers shall not inquire about the immigration status of crime victims, witnesses, or others who call or approach the police seeking help.